websanco/liferay-learn/docs/dxp-cloud/latest/en/getting-started/initial-setup-overview.md

 # Initial Setup Overview

+Launch your projects with Liferay DXP Cloud, an enterprise cloud platform that simplifies project management, deployment, and evolution, so you can deliver amazing applications with Liferay DXP.

-To get started with Liferay DXP Cloud, verify all essential provisions (i.e., Environments, Services, and related accounts) are in place and ready for development.
+To get started, verify all essential provisions (i.e., Environments, Services, and related accounts) are in place and ready for development.

 - [Initial Setup Emails:](#initial-setup-emails) Check the email account associated with your DXP Cloud subscription for initial setup emails.
 - [Logging in:](#logging-in) Log into Liferay DXP Cloud, GitHub, and Jenkins.